ModelarData/ModelarDB-RS/docs/dev/storage-engine.md

 structure for uncompressed and compressed data, only using file buffers when necessary.

 Beyond providing functionality for processing the ingested data, the storage engine is also responsible for providing a consistent interface for all I/O operations.
-This Includes both reading and writing files to local storage and transferring compressed data to the remote object store.
+This includes both reading and writing files to local storage and transferring compressed data to the remote object store.

 ### Uncompressed data